bluelinecombo/404/README.md

 Boostrap(BS) 4.6

 ## Overview
-- Built around basic HTM page
+- Built around basic HTML page structure
-- Assets purposefully not minified
+- Assets purposefully un-minified
 - Uses minimal extras outside of BS except for some SCSS mixins, helpers etc
 - Strove to stick to default BS wherever possible only breaking out of it where necessary
 - Passes Lighthouse accessibility test at 96%